charlesfrye/AppliedStatisticsForNeuroscience/00 - Setup/README/install.md

 **Anaconda Python install instructions**

 Anaconda is an installation of Python that also manages multiple computing environments.
 You can download Anaconda from https://www.continuum.io/downloads.
-Select your operating system and then choose a Python version that is at least 3.4.
+Select your operating system and then choose a Python version that is at least 3.6.
 Follow the instructions on installing for your operating system.

 **Creating a conda virtual environment**

 We recommend that you set up a conda virtual environment so that you are sure of your environment while working on coursework material.
-To do this, type:
+To do this, you'll need the environment specification file `environment.yml` from the GitHub repo.
+Once you've acquired it and placed it in the appropriate folder, type:
 ```
-conda create -n neur299env python=3.4 numpy scipy matplotlib pandas jupyter seaborn
+conda env create --file environment.yml
 ```

 This will create a _conda_ virtual environment that has the required libraries.